-One of the key objectives of Nordic Hydrogen Route project, in phase 1, is to evaluate different funding and financing possibilities.
-This includes also national funding opportunities and different options will be thoroughly evaluated and open discussion organized with the key stakeholders such as regulators and policy makers.
+One of the key objectives of the Nordic Hydrogen Route project, in phase 1, is to evaluate different funding and financing possibilities, this includes national funding opportunities.
+Different options will be thoroughly evaluated and open discussion organized with the key stakeholders such as regulators and policy makers.

 How much government investment grants are needed to implement the project?